FuelLabs/data-systems/CONTRIBUTING.md

 - `core`: Changes that affect the core package.
 - `publisher`: Changes that affect the publisher package.
 - `fuel-streams`: Changes that affect the fuel-streams package.
-- `benches`: Changes related to benchmarks.
 - `deps`: Changes related to dependencies.
-- `data-parser`: Changes that affect the data-parser package.
 - `macros`: Changes that affect the macros package.

 ## 📜 Useful Commands